Build a Homelab server using an old laptop

 source /etc/network/interfaces.d/*

-Note: The iptables port forwarding rules also need to be modified accordingly.
+Note: The iptables port forwarding rules must also be modified accordingly.

-There are some one-click optimization scripts for PVE that can directly configure passthrough + CPU/disk/temperature display + change sources/remove subscriptions + CPU turbo mode.
+For PVE, there are some one-click optimization scripts that can directly configure passthrough + CPU/HDD/temperature display + change source/remove subscription + CPU turbo mode.

 1